-When you spend enough time writing and rewriting a manuscript or an essay, eventually you can't see it clearly anymore.
-That's where a skilled developmental editor comes in: bringing fresh eyes and an objective perspective to your work.
-When you've gone as far as you can on your own and need someone to come in and tell you if the structure flows well, if the scenes are engaging, if the characters feel vivid and real, if there's enough of you on the page to keep readers hooked, that's where I can help.
+When you've pushed your memoir manuscript or essay as far as you can on your own and need someone to come in with fresh eyes and tell you if the structure flows well, if the scenes are engaging, if the characters feel vivid and real, if there's enough of you on the page to keep readers hooked, that's where I can help.
 From the big picture issues of structure, tone, and themes, to the nitty gritty details like confusing transitions or scenes that could use just a little more detail, I can help you see your project in a new light and pinpoint everything it needs to shine.
 I'm an acquiring memoir editor at Barrelhouse Books, and I bring that experience and industry knowledge to my freelance developmental editing work.

 Get in touch below for a quote—I'm happy to find an approach that suits your needs and budget.

-*** In order to make sure I can devote my full attention to each project, availability is limited for manuscript critiques and edits.
-I take on two projects per month.
+*** In order to make sure I can devote my full attention to each project, availability is limited for manuscript critiques and edits, and I generally book 1-3 months ahead.
 Fill out the contact form below to reserve your spot! ***

 Client testimonial: I loved Lilly's attention to detail.
 She showed me where readers might become confused and offered great suggestions on how to better weave an emotional arc into my story line.
 Sometimes it's hard to 'kill your darlings,' but she was able to point out the ones I really needed to consider chopping.
 I also appreciated her timeliness, professionalism, and communication

-BOOK PROPOSAL CRITIQUE: An outside eye is especially helpful on book proposals (whether you have a completed manuscript or not), because summing up your own work in just a few pages, and zeroing in on what will make it marketable, is many writers' idea of hell.
+BOOK PROPOSAL CRITIQUE: I can help you sum up your book-length project in a compelling overview and dynamic outline, playing up your strengths in the bio and marketing sections, and making sure you've chosen the strongest comps.
 Flat rate of $450 for a book proposal edit, not including sample chapters.
 (Sample chapter edits also available for an additional fee, based on length.)

-FIRST 50: Big-picture evaluation of your first 50 (double-spaced, standard format) pages, plus a half-hour phone consultation to discuss your readiness to query, and next steps. $500.
+FIRST 50: Big-picture evaluation of the first 50 (double-spaced, standard format) pages of your manuscript, plus a half-hour phone consultation to discuss revision and publication strategy. $500.

 QUERY LETTER EDITING: A strong query letter is your first impression on an agent—make sure yours packs a punch. $90.